Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 4. Consistent Grooming

-Regular grooming helps distribute natural oils throughout your pet's coat, preventing dry patches and matting.
+Grooming a dog Regular grooming helps distribute natural oils throughout your pet's coat, preventing dry patches and matting.
 Use a brush suitable for your pet’s fur type and make grooming a routine practice to keep their skin and coat healthy.

 Brushing not only helps remove loose hair and dirt but also stimulates blood circulation, promoting healthier skin.
 Long-haired breeds may require daily brushing to prevent tangles and mats, while short-haired breeds may need grooming only once or twice a week.